exo-lang/exo-artifact/README.md

 ## 3. Able to make changes

-We provided a sample user code in `examples/x86_matmul.py`. `rank_k_reduce_6x16` is a microkernel for AVX2 SGEMM application.
+We provided a sample user code in `exo-artifact/examples/x86_matmul.py`. `rank_k_reduce_6x16` is a microkernel for AVX2 SGEMM application.
+We chose to use AVX2 so that reviewers who do not have AVX512 machines can run this example.
-We chose this application because it is relatively simple but contains all the important scheduling operators.
+We chose the SGEMM microkernel application because it is relatively simple but contains all the important scheduling operators.
+Please run the code as follows.

 ```
 $ python x86_matmul.py
 ```

-### Schedule walk-through
+### Scheduling walk-through

 We will try to walk through the scheduling transforms step by step.
-Without any modification, you will see a simple tri-loop print saying "Original algorithm".
-This is the original, simple algorithm that we will start with.
+Without any modification, `python x86_matmul.py` will print the original, simple algorithm that we will start with.
 ```
 Original algorithm:
 def rank_k_reduce_6x16(K: size, C: f32[6, 16] @ DRAM, A: f32[6, K] @ DRAM,